FEMBusinessModelsRing/web3_revenue_primitives/README.md

 ---

 <h1 id="revenue-models">Revenue Models</h1>
-<p>This README breaks down business revenue models into 8 types and provides examples of each.
+<p>This breaks down business revenue models into 8 types and provides examples of each.
 In addition, we reference Ben Wenmuller’s series of tweets with a potentially new business model for decentralized platforms - capital gains.</p>
 <h2 id="types-of-revenue-models">8(+1) types of revenue models</h2>

 <table>